TheQuinbox/quinread/docs/readme.md

 * If no book is opened, the edit field doesn't show.
 Thanks Mason!
 * Completely rewrote the PDF parsing.
 * Fixed a bug in the HTML parser where list items weren't respected a lot of the time.
+* Fixed a small typo in the about dialog.

 ### 0.30.